 What is Thunkable?

-Founded in 2015, Thunkable is a San Francisco-based company that describes its product as a “drag and drop mobile app builder” that enables anyone to create beautiful and powerful native apps.
+Founded in 2016, Thunkable is a San Francisco-based company that describes its product as an “all-in-one app development platform” that enables anyone to create beautiful and powerful native apps.
+(Btw: A native app is one that's built for a specific platform, like an iPhone app or Windows app.)

-Whereas platforms such as Squarespace, Wix, and Webflow only support web apps, Thunkable helps people build native Android and native iOS apps, as well as mobile responsive web apps.
+Compared to platforms such as Squarespace, Wix, and Webflow, which only support web apps (those accessible via web browser), Thunkable helps people build native mobile apps for both Android and iOS, as well as mobile-responsive web apps.

 Theoretically, you can build complex apps with Thunkable by dragging and dropping different logical components as if they were blocks.
 Using these building blocks is reminiscent of the visual programming language known as Scratch, which is largely an educational tool that creates limited logic and helps teach some basic coding.